-This historic Charleston home, now part of the Charleston Museum, is a well-preserved example of Federal architecture of great historical and cultural significance to the city.
-It was built in 1803 by architect Gabriel Manigault for his brother Joseph, a rice baron and a figurehead of Charleston society at that time.
-The three-story townhouse is now a National Historic Landmark, showcasing the wealthy family’s 19th century urban lifestyle.
+This historic Charleston home, now part of the Charleston Museum, is a well-preserved example of Federal architecture.
+Built in 1803 by architect Gabriel Manigault for his brother Joseph, a Charleston rice baron, the 3-story townhouse is now a National Historic Landmark, showcasing the wealthy family’s 19th-century lifestyle.

 An impressive central hall, with its spiral staircase leading to the upper floors, greets visitors entering the Joseph Manigault House.
 Many of the rooms have been restored to what they might have looked like in the 19th century, complete with original color schemes and a collection of French, American, and English period furniture.
 Entrance to the house also includes access to a period garden and several historical outbuildings, such as stables, kitchen, and former slave quarters.

 Choose between a single admission to the Joseph Manigault House or a combination ticket that includes the Heyward-Washington House or the Charleston Museum as well.
 Some bus tours also include an optional upgrade that includes a visit to the house.

 The Joseph Manigault House is a must-see for history buffs and those interested in antebellum architecture.